-As mentioned in my previous post “Separation or Divorce?”, below are some specific guidelines for conducting a structured trial separation.
-As a refresher, a structured trial separation is an informal splitting for an agreed upon length of time with no legal ramifications.
-The below list is not exhaustive by any means and will not guarantee preventing divorce, but if both parties communicate and agreed upon rules and goals, there can be an increased chance of reconciliation.
+As mentioned in my previous post “Separation or Divorce?“, below are some specific guidelines for conducting a structured trial separation.
+As a refresher, a structured trial separation is an informal splitting for an agreed-upon length of time with no legal ramifications.
+The below list is not exhaustive by any means and will not guarantee to prevent divorce, but if both parties communicate and agreed-upon rules and goals, there can be an increased chance of reconciliation.

 - Therapy– Schedule permitting, weekly or biweekly individual counseling is preferable with couple’s counseling scheduled when necessary.

 - Family finances – Decide together how bills, rent, therapy, kids, food, etc will be handled as two households is an expensive arrangement.

 - Childcare(if needed) – Again, creating a smooth and minimally disruptive separation for kids is best.
 Kids must be informed of arrangement and intent, avoiding the use of the word divorce, and must never be put in the middle of a couple conflict.
 Respect parental boundaries and share in responsibilities and costs of needed childcare arrangements.